KRiZ-R/HA_AWSW_Wordclock/README.md

 ![Bildschirmfoto 2024-11-30 um 15 36 48](https://github.com/user-attachments/assets/9bc1ace4-eee2-4e9e-99b6-e08400a31fa1)
 ![Bildschirmfoto 2024-11-30 um 15 45 02](https://github.com/user-attachments/assets/0dac0164-196d-40bb-881a-427a641b7176)

+As iam not an Developer iam not sure if iam able to expand Features or fix Bugs, all the work here was done by ChatGPT with a lot of testing and troubbleshooting.
+Right now it is only testet with the German Words.

 ## Features
 - Control 12 extra words as switches.